We no longer grow this plant.

 Companion Plants Clethra (Clethra); Rhododendron (Rhododendron); Coneflower (Echinacea); Sweetspire (Itea); Fothergilla (Fothergilla)

-Care Thrives in fertile, well-drained soils, but highly adaptable.
+Care Instructions Thrives in fertile, well-drained soils, but highly adaptable.
 Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 For a neat appearance, remove old flower stalks.
 Divide clumps every 2 to 3 years in early spring.

 About Us